kramarnath/ESP32_Environmental_Monitor/README.md

 | GND | GND |
 | DATA | GPIO 4 |

-> LED blink feedback uses GPIO 12
+> LED blink feedback uses GPIO 13 with a 220 or 330 ohm resistor

 ## Circuit